-- In the United States, Hispanic women are most likely to get cervical cancer, followed by African-Americans.
+- In the United States, American Indian/Alaska Native women are most likely to get cervical cancer, followed by Hispanic and African-American women.

-- In 2011, African-American women were more likely to die of cervical cancer than any other group, followed by Hispanic, white, Asian/Pacific Islander, and then American Indian/Alaska Native women.
+- In 2015-2019, African-American women were more likely to die of cervical cancer than any other group, followed by American Indian/Alaska Native, Hispanic, white, and then Asian/Pacific Islander.

 - Most cases of cervical cancer are found in women younger than 50.
 It rarely develops in women younger than 20.

 - More than 20% of cases of cervical cancer are found in women over 65.

 - Cervical cancer is almost always preventable through routine screenings.
 Please check with your healthcare provider to stay up-to-date on the current guidelines.